Trees A Crowd

-Trees A Crowd is a natural history podcast presented by actor David Oakes.
+Trees A Crowd is a natural history podcast presented by actor & ecologist David Oakes.

 Creation and reception of the podcast

 Oakes, as an environmentalist and an ambassador for the Woodland Trust and The Wildlife Trusts, started Trees A Crowd as a series of informal conversations with artists, scientists and enthusiasts.

 Speaking on the Dominic King show on BBC Radio Kent on 19 July 2019, David said in regards to why he started the podcast:

 If we live in a world of identity politics where personality trumps any viable policy or common sense, then maybe we can use that for betterment too.
 So, if we can get someone who is fascinating who can take you through their life story and their idiosyncratic interests and pastimes and accidental encounters with griffins or narwhals or fantastical or factual beasts across time, then maybe we can then be seduced into fewer plastic bottles or driving your car a little less often.

 Each episode explores how the countryside has inspired different career trajectories.
 Speaking to Countryman Magazine in June 2019, Oakes said:

 I decided to seek out others who, like me, have a meaningful connection with the rolling hills, misty moors, babbling brooks, and dappled woodlands of our glorious Great Britain.
 I wanted to discover how the countryside — and its many-legged inhabitants — inspired their careers, and how growing up within the natural world became working for the natural world.

 Jenny Perrone, writing for The Guardian, described the podcast as “a treat for your ears” and the Geographical Magazine praised the podcast: "In a world of high-energy, jingle-ridden podcasts and antagonistic radio shows Trees a Crowd makes for a pleasantly gentle listen.
 Both nostalgic and forward looking it covers some of the biggest issues facing the natural world through the medium of relaxed, informal conversation."

 As of 28 May 2021, Trees a Crowd is to be added to the British Library Sound Archive (formerly the National Sound Archive) for its value as part of the nation's audio and cultural heritage.
 And, as of August 2021, it is ranked as the #1 Nature podcast in Great Britain on Apple podcasts.